 As the number of shares in the index increases or there are fewer liquid shares present in the index, the investment manager will typically construct the tracker fund with partial replication.
 Partial replication allows the investment manager to replicate the index but allows some deviation from the index i.e. the manager will not hold all the shares and even those which are held will not be in the same proportion as the index.
 The investment manager would typically divide the index into buckets e.g. large cap, small cap, value, growth etc. and aim to match these buckets rather than the index in detail.
 The investment manager does not have to adjust the portfolio continuously which will reduce transaction costs.

 Synthetic replication is the process by which a tracker fund uses derivative contracts to match the performance of the index.
 Investment managers use different strategies to achieve this such as buying futures on an index.

 Combining active and passive investing

-Investors who wish to construct a well diversified, liquid and cost effective portfolio can utilize a variety of strategies to do so, the most optimal of which, is to use a combination of active and passive investing.
-In this strategy, tracker funds can be used as a core investment that anchors the investor’s portfolio performance close to that of an index and reduce performance volatility around the index.
+Investors who wish to construct a well-diversified, liquid and cost-effective portfolio can utilize a variety of strategies to do so, the most optimal of which is to use a combination of active and passive investing.
+In this strategy, tracker funds can be used as a core investment that anchors the investor’s portfolio performance close to that of an index and reduces performance volatility around the index.
 Active funds are then utilised to generate higher returns in order to at least cover the costs of both active and passive investments and hopefully to provide some outperformance.